MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-manual-synchronization-of-table-mappings.md

 You can view the results of the full synchronisation on the **Integration Synchronisation Jobs** page.
 For more information, see [View the Status of a Synchronisation](admin-how-to-view-synchronization-status.md).

 ## <a name="synchronizing-all-modified-records"></a>Synchronising All Modified Records
-You can use the **Microsoft Dynamics 365 for Sales Connection Setup** page to synchronise changes to data in all integration table mappings.
+You can use the **Microsoft Dynamics 365 Sales Connection Setup** page to synchronise changes to data in all integration table mappings.
 This is similar to a full synchronisation.
 It will synchronise data in all coupled records in the [!INCLUDE[d365fin](includes/d365fin_md.md)] tables and [!INCLUDE[crm_md](includes/crm_md.md)] entities that are defined in the table mappings.
 By default, only records that have been modified since the last time they were synchronised will be synchronised.
 The table mappings are synchronised in the following order to avoid coupling dependencies between the entities:

-1. CURRENCY - Dynamics 365 for Sales synchronisation job
+1. CURRENCY - Dynamics 365 Sales synchronisation job
-2. SALEPEOPLE - Dynamics 365 for Sales synchronisation job
+2. SALEPEOPLE - Dynamics 365 Sales synchronisation job
-3. UNITOFMEASURE - Dynamics 365 for Sales synchronisation job
+3. UNITOFMEASURE - Dynamics 365 Sales synchronisation job
-4. CUSTOMER - Dynamics 365 for Sales synchronisation job
+4. CUSTOMER - Dynamics 365 Sales synchronisation job
-5. CONTACTS - Dynamics 365 for Sales synchronisation job
+5. CONTACTS - Dynamics 365 Sales synchronisation job
-6. RESOURCE-PRODUCT \- Dynamics 365 for Sales synchronisation job
+6. RESOURCE-PRODUCT \- Dynamics 365 Sales synchronisation job
-7. ITEM-PRODUCT - Dynamics 365 for Sales synchronisation job
+7. ITEM-PRODUCT - Dynamics 365 Sales synchronisation job

 You can view the results of the synchronisation on the **Integration Synchronisation Jobs** page.
 For more information, see [View the Status of a Synchronisation](admin-how-to-view-synchronization-status.md).